Nikhil-NP/Places-Lead-Generator/README.md

 ### Sample data
-his project includes sample data for demonstration purposes.
+this project includes sample data for demonstration purposes.